Sohodolls: Maya von Doll's solo career, Mayday and New Pharaohs: 2011-2019

+Viral resurgence, reformation and Uh Oh: 2020-present

 During late 2020, their song "Bang Bang Bang Bang" became a popular song on TikTok.
 Due to their newfound popularity Sohodolls released remasters for both songs, "Stripper" on 22 October 2020 and "Bang Bang Bang Bang" on 18 February 2021.
+The words to "Bang Bang Bang Bang" had been written as a poem when von Doll was 17, before being adapted to music and released on Ribbed Music ten years later.

 After the release of the "Stripper" and "Bang Bang Bang Bang" remasters, Sohodolls released charity single "Period" on 4 March 2021, in partnership with Period Poverty to raise money to provide feminine products to girls and women in refugee camps or in otherwise deprived areas.

-On 30 April, Sohodolls released their song "Shut Your Pretty Mouth" on streaming services after the song's demo had leaked on YouTube, however, the song was not completely new, as it had been played in clubs in London sometime in 2009.
+On 30 April, Sohodolls released their song "Shut Your Pretty Mouth" on streaming services after the song's demo had leaked on YouTube, however, the song was not completely new, as it had been played in clubs in London sometime in 2009 and also appeared on the band's 2003 demo CD, also titled Ribbed Music for the Numb Generation, alongside early versions of "Prince Harry" and "Weekender".

+On 18 June 2021, the band released their song "Silent War".

+On 17 September 2021, the band released their song "Snakes & Ladders", which received a music video.

+On 23 September 2022, the band released their song "Letter to My Ex", which also received a music video.

 On 28 October 2022, the band released their song "Bad."
+The song had been performed live in 2009 under the title "Load".

+10 March 2023 saw the band release "Bang Bang Bang Bang (Kill the Gun)", a grunge-influenced remake of "Bang Bang Bang Bang".
+The line "hold the gun" in the chorus was also changed to "kill the gun" - Von Doll explained this as not wanting to be seen as endorsing school shootings.